The First 90 Days in France: What Actually Happens After You Arrive (2026 Guide for Americans)

 France operates differently.
 Response times may be slower.
 Processes are often in-person.
 Digital systems exist, but not universally.

-This is not dysfunction.
-It is cultural rhythm.
-Impatience creates friction.
+This isn’t dysfunction.
+It’s a different rhythm.
+Impatience is what creates friction.

 7. Emotional Adjustment